DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 #### [Jekyll](https://jekyllrb.com/)

 This is a static site generator.
-GitHub pages support Jekyll, and will rebuild a static site when committing changes to the repo.
+GitHub pages support Jekyll, and will run the rebuild of a static site when changes are committed to the repo.

 #### [Minimal mistakes](https://mmistakes.github.io/minimal-mistakes/)